-- a) Local soccer associations will only assign games to NLSA registered referees. - b) As a referee, you are covered by NLSA insurance.
+Local soccer associations will only assign games to NLSA registered referees.

+- As a referee, you are covered by NLSA insurance.
 This covers you against personal injury at a game when you are refereeing.
 Even more importantly, it covers you against liability if a player is injured at a game in which you are officiating.
-Note: referees who officiate at a level they are not qualified (i.e. those who have taken only the small sided course but are officiating 11/side soccer) will not be covered by insurance. - c) You will be eligible to be assessed on your performance.
+Note that referees who officiate at a level they are not qualified (i.e. those who have taken only the small sided course but are officiating 11/side soccer) will not be covered by insurance. - You will be eligible to be assessed on your performance.
 This is a requirement for upgrading.
-These assessments, along with your on-field performances, are used to determine suitability for higher level competitions.
-Your assessments and on field performance are also used to determine appointments to university and other provincial and national competitions. - d) Depending on your current classification, you may be eligible to be an official in NLSA competitions (indoor and outdoor provincials, University games, and Challenge Cup/Jubilee Trophy Competition).
+These assessments, along with your on-field performances, are used to determine suitability for higher-level competitions.
+Your assessments and on field performance are also used to determine appointments to university and other provincial and national competitions. - Depending on your current classification, you may be eligible to be an official in NLSA competitions (indoor and outdoor provincials, University games, and Challenge Cup/Jubilee Trophy Competition).
 You may also be considered for out-of-province assignments as requested by Canada Soccer.
-Note: Commitment to referee in your local District/Area is mandatory before Provincial assignments may be expected. - e) Refresher courses and professional development sessions are offered at no cost to registered referees. - f) Fitness tests are scheduled and offered at no cost to the referee. - g) As an NLSA registered official you qualify for upgrading clinics, and have the opportunity to qualify as an instructor and / or assessor. - h) If you move or visit anywhere else in the world, NLSA will forward your referee qualifications to Canada Soccer and they will forward to your new local soccer association. - i) Canada Soccer Referee badges are available directly from the NLSA for \$ 5.00 +HST
+Note that commitment to referee in your local district/region is mandatory before Provincial assignments may be expected. - Refresher courses and professional development sessions are offered at no cost to registered referees. - Fitness tests are scheduled and offered at no cost to the referee. - As an NLSA registered official you qualify for upgrading clinics, and have the opportunity to qualify as an instructor and / or assessor. - If you move or visit anywhere else in the world, NLSA will forward your referee qualifications to Canada Soccer and they will forward to your new local soccer association. - Canada Soccer Referee badges are available directly from the NLSA for \$ 5.00 +HST

-If you choose not to re-register as an NLSA referee, then as per Canada Soccer regulations, after 2 years your referee qualification expires.
-For example, if you first qualified in 2010, but you were not registered in 2016 or 2017, then you would need to apply to the referee committee and follow the required procedures in order to register as a referee in 2018.
+If you choose not to re-register as an NLSA referee, then as per Canada Soccer regulations, after two years your referee qualification expires.
+For example, if you first qualified in 2010, but you were not registered in 2017 or 2018, then you would need to apply to the referee committee and follow the required procedures in order to register as a referee in 2019.

-To re-certify as a referee, the following guidelines will be applied by the referee committee.
+To re-certify as a referee, the referee committee will apply the following guidelines.
 The registration database contains records going back to 2011.
 Any referee who wishes to re-certify and who last registered prior to 2011 must produce evidence of taking and passing referee courses.
 If they cannot provide such documentation they must take a full entry level or small-sided course.